 Marcus Aurelius

-Orpheus entered the rock hewn sanctuary.
+Orpheus entered the rock-hewn sanctuary.
 The air was heavy with incense.
-Maenads standing either side of a stone altar, pouring libations of wine.
-He offered storax bark to Dionysus, before they pushed him to his knees, tore at his clothes and smeared his skin with white gypsum.
-Orpheus crawled out onto the wooded hillside, where above on the mountain peak, torches burned.
+Maenads, standing either side of a stone altar, poured libations of wine.
+He offered storax bark to Dionysus, before they pushed him to his knees, tore at his clothes, and smeared his skin with white gypsum.
+Orpheus crawled out, onto the wooded hillside where, above on the mountain peak, torches burned.

-Up through the moonless night he climbed, snow crunching beneath his feet.
+Up, through the moonless night he climbed, snow crunching beneath his feet.
 Against the wind, he clutched at his ragged clothes.
-Chanting reached his ears, flames sparking and figures dancing amid the guttural beating of drums.
-As he approached, hands clawed at him and crowned him with ivy.
+Chanting reached his ears, flames were sparking and figures dancing, amid the guttural beating of drums.
+As he approached, hands clawed at him, and crowned him with ivy.

-On that lonely peak those gathered, danced and crushed grapes beneath their feet.
-Manic cries erupted as they slammed their hands onto the earth.
+On that lonely peak, those gathered there, danced and crushed grapes, beneath their feet.
+Manic cries erupted, as they slammed their hands onto the earth.
 Turning away from them, Orpheus raised his eyes to the stars.

-At dawn he descended, shivering as he passed back into the forest.
-He hung a talisman on one of the branches, sacrificial tokens of bone clinking in the silence.
-Walking on beside a river that rolled through the woods, he inhaled the scent of the pine trees.
-As up ahead the river plunged golden in the light of the rising sun.
+At dawn he descended shivering, as he passed back into the forest.
+He hung a talisman on one of the branches, sacrificial tokens of bone, clinking in the silence.
+Walking on, beside a river that rolled through the woods, he inhaled the scent of the pine trees.
+Up ahead, the river plunged golden, in the light of the rising sun.

-Exhausted, Orpheus clambered over the rocks and down into a pool.
-Submerging himself and rising up, her thought he saw a woman wearing a circlet of oak leaves stood at the edge of the forest.
+Exhausted, Orpheus clambered over the rocks, and down into a pool.
+Submerging himself and rising up, he thought he saw a woman, wearing a circlet of oak leaves, standing at the edge of the forest.
 He watched her for a moment, before the wind stirred on the high peaks, and she was gone.

 Turning southward, Orpheus set sail for Kemet, the black land of Egypt.
-On the voyage he heard the story of how Alexander had travelled through the western desert, to the oasis where the shrine of Ammon stood.
-Orpheus thought of the oracle he had consulted.
-Of the words of prophecy that shifted beneath his feet.
+On the voyage, he heard the story of how Alexander had travelled through the western desert, to the oasis, where the shrine of Ammon stood.
+Orpheus thought of the oracle he had consulted, of the words of prophecy, that shifted beneath his feet.
 The city where he found himself was Alexandria, where cassia and saffron were traded, and thought and theory freely mingled.
 Orpheus wandered through the streets, perhaps drank the blue lily of the Nile, and sat before great sages in the temples.

-In time he returned home, offering Afghan lapis to the temple of Apollo, before mounting to his horse, and riding away beneath the snowy peaks.
+In time, he returned home, offering Afghan lapis, to the temple of Apollo, before mounting his horse, and riding away, beneath the snowy peaks.
 As he passed through a laurel forest, the leaves flickered.
-Notes of harmony and beauty flowing around him.
-Orpheus dismounted his horse and cautiously approached the centre of the wood.
-Up ahead the leaves shimmered around a lyre hung in one of the trees.
-Gold fretted with six strings and a quill of ivory.
-Orpheus raised his hands and lifted it down with no resistance, turned, and climbed with the sun out of the east.
+Notes of harmony and beauty flowed around him.
+Orpheus dismounted from his horse, and cautiously approached the centre of the wood.
+Up ahead, the leaves shimmered around a lyre, hanging in one of the trees.
+It was gold-fretted, with six strings, and a quill of ivory.
+Orpheus raised his hands, and lifted it down, with no resistance.
+He turned, and climbed with the sun, out of the east.

-From the high peak he saw the distant ridges rise and fall in shifting shades of blue.
+From the high peak, he saw the distant ridges rise and fall, in shifting shades of blue.
 He knelt upon the ragged grass, the lyre of Apollo in his hands.
-Lightly he struck the first string and the sea surged.
-He struck the second string, as glancing down into the valley, primroses erupted, and blossom filled the trees.
+Lightly, he struck the first string, and the sea surged.
+He struck the second string as, glancing down into the valley, primroses erupted, and blossom filled the trees.

-Orpheus plucked each string in turn, the sun arcing and descending as the stars rose.
-Below, where the moonlit river plunged into a pool, he thought he saw that young woman crowned with silver leaves.
+Orpheus plucked each string in turn, the sun arching and descending, as the stars rose.
+Below, where the moonlit river plunged into a pool, he thought he saw that young woman, crowned with silver leaves.
 On a mountain peak, with moss beneath his head, and stars above, he dreamt about her.